gustavoc82/Data-Feeds-and-Technology/README.md

 ### Variance in market value

-When option 3 is selected in the application console, Main method calls method `CalculateVariance()` which also pulls a range of cell values based on the `nrow` count before employing a variance formula.
+When option 3 is selected in the application console, the main method calls method `CalculateVariance()` which also pulls a range of cell values based on the `nrow` count before employing a variance formula.

 ```csharp
 static float CalculateVariance()